 Whatever it is that you can do well, put together a portfolio to showcase those skills.

-You might not get paid at first but, hey, you have to start somewhere!
+Someone may not pay you at first, but you have to start somewhere!
 You should have something tangible to prove to prospective employers that you are, indeed, a practiced professional.

-If you have a niche skill of which a country is in particular need, you should look into obtaining a work visa for it.
-Some countries actually provide work visas to people with certain skillsets.
+If you have a niche skill, you should look into obtaining a work visa for it.
+Some countries actually provide work visas for certain skillsets.

 If you're thinking about finding work abroad without in experience in New Zealand, for example, first look into the aforementioned Working Holiday program.
 And if that doesn't suit, you might be able to apply to one of the following visas depending on your skillset: